Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: Proof of Theorem

-and have shown an exponential vanishing error probability. \paragraph{Codebook properties for secure communication} As mentioned in the outline of the proof, we will try to use connections between the mutual information and the variation distance, as we have already done in the strongly degraded case.
-Notice that in contrast to the error analysis we do not average with respect to the common randomness when considering the leakage.
+Notice that in contrast to the error analysis we do not average with respect to the \CR{} when considering the leakage.
 In other words, the leakage has to vanish for all $u\in \mathcal{U}_n$, hence we will omit indexing on $u$.
-It is sufficient to consider the best channel to the eavesdropper since fulfilling the secrecy requirement for the best channel to the eavesdropper implies that the secrecy requirement is fulfilled for all other channels to the eavesdropper by the data processing inequality, as well.
-We will adopt the proof for the strongly degraded case and proceed as follows.
-For a fixed $u\in \mathcal{U}_n$, we have
+Operationally, that means the eavesdropper may have access to the \CR .
+It is sufficient to consider the best channel to the eavesdropper, invoked by $\theta^{\ast,n}\in\mathcal{P}^n(\mathcal{S}|\mathcal{X})$, since fulfilling the secrecy requirement for the best channel to the eavesdropper implies that the secrecy requirement is fulfilled for all other channels to the eavesdropper by the data processing inequality, as well.